dev-playbook/dev-playbook.github.io/docs/azure-web-apps/30-deploy-with-github-cd.md

         az group delete --yes

-1. Delete the <code>www-app</code> repository from you GitHub account.
+1. Delete the <code>www-app</code> repository and any personal access token you've created from you GitHub account.

 #### References